Google’s algorithm may constantly be in flux, but one thing is for sure…

 It’s important to align your business with legitimate websites when you are building backlinks.
 We choose our publishers very carefully when we ask them to provide our content as a resource.
 It’s fairly easy to get publishers to use your brand as an authoritative resource if you have valuable, high-quality content.

-The most objective measurements of failure and success come down to equity.
+The most objective measurements of success and failure of a digital marketing agency come down to equity.

 In life, it could be your stock portfolio, how much food you have in the fridge, or how many miles you can run.
 With SEO, it’s all about the performance metrics.
 Useful stats for SEO for SaaS startups include rankings, organic traffic, and website conversions.